SCs language

 There are some tricks with object names:

 Objects identifier visibility.
-By default all objects with name x
+By default all objects with name x are visible anywhere.

-After translating it into memory this object will have a system identifier equal to x
+After translating it into memory this object will have a system identifier equal to x.

-in different scs files, then you designate the same object in them
+So if you use x in different scs files, then you designate the same object in them

 (would be the same element in a knowledge base).